grassmunk/Chicago95/INSTALL.md

 <a name="startup_sound"/>

 ### [ Windows 95 login startup sound ]
+First, ensure that the SoX program is installed by running: `sudo apt install sox`

-Copy the file `Extras/Microsoft Windows 95 Startup Sound.ogg` to `/home/$USER/.themes/Chicago95/misc/Microsoft Windows 95 Startup Sound.ogg` or where ever you want.
+Then, copy the file `Extras/Microsoft Windows 95 Startup Sound.ogg` to `/home/$USER/.themes/Chicago95/misc/Microsoft Windows 95 Startup Sound.ogg` or where ever you want.

 #### XFCE
 - Open XFCE Settings Manager > Session and Startup > Application Autostart tab